Evelyn Ruth Sorensen Lauritzen

 Beginning when her children were very young, Evelyn was active in working with the cradle roll and kindergarten divisions of Sabbath School.
 She became known for her expertise and creativity in working with these age groups, wrote a monthly column for those who taught in those divisions, and frequently gave workshops throughout the Minnesota Conference and at their camp meetings.
 She also wrote a number of songs for use at this level, some of which were published by the General Conference.
 In 2000, she was named Woman of the Year by the Minnesota SDA Women's Ministries.

 Through the years, her reputation as a teacher led to a lesson load at home of over 40 students at times.
 Although she particularly enjoyed working with the very young, her studio included students of all ages.
-She retired in 2002 and presently resides in a suburb of Minneapolis.
+She was living in a suburb of Minneapolis when she died on August 21, 2020, at age 98.

-Sources: Conversations and interviews with Evelyn Lauritzen, 2004 to 2009; personal knowledge.
+Sources: Conversations and interviews with Evelyn Lauritzen, 2004 to 2009; personal knowledge; email notification of her death by Jeffrey Lauritzen.